hydraulic-institute/edb/source/02_fluid-properties-II/03_auxiliary-data.md

 ## Equation of States
-The uncertainty in density of the equation of state is 0.0001% at 1 atm in the liquid phase, and 0.001% at other liquid states at pressures up to 10 MPa and temperatures to 423 K. In the vapor phase, the uncertainty is 0.05% or less.
+The uncertainty in density of the equation of state is 0.0001% at 1 atm in the liquid phase, and 0.001% at other liquid states at pressures up to 10 MPa (1450 psi) and temperatures to 423 K (761.4 R).
+In the vapor phase, the uncertainty is 0.05% or less.
 The uncertainties rise at higher temperatures and/or pressures, but are generally less than 0.1% in density except at extreme conditions.

 The uncertainty in pressure in the critical region is 0.1%.